apache/calcite-avatica-go/site/go_history.md

   Releasing the first release of Calcite Avatica Go under the Apache Software Foundation
 * Remove go-cleanhttp dependency
 * Support for Avatica HSQLDB backend and move Apache Phoenix support into adapter
-* Add bash script to automate releases
+* Add bash script to automate releases with checks to alert on files without the Apache license header
+* Replace gopher.png test fixture with Calcite logo

 Web site and documentation